2026 Longford Senior Hurling Championship

-The 2026 Longford Senior Hurling Championship will be the 50th staging of the Longford Senior Hurling Championship since its establishment by the Longford County Board in 1904.
+The 2026 Cablecomm Longford Senior Hurling Championship will be the 50th staging of the Longford Senior Hurling Championship since its establishment by the Longford County Board in 1904.

 Three teams will contest the Longford Senior Hurling Championship.
-All three teams entered the round-robin stage stage, playing each other once home and away, guaranteeing at least two championship games.
+All three teams will enter the round-robin stage stage, playing each other in home or away fixtures, guaranteeing at least two championship games.
 The top two teams after three rounds play in a lone final.

 Longford Slashers enters the championship as the defending champions.

+The final was contested between Longford Slashers and Wolfe Tones. with an eighth consecutive appearance for Longford Slashers, and a third straight meeting between both clubs in the decider.

+Longford Slashers won the contest 1-22 to 1-12 to retain their championship, and win their 14th overall.